nektcom/nekt-dev-container/README.md

 This repo gives you instructions to:
 - [Run on GitHub Codespaces](https://github.com/olbycom/nekt-dev-container?tab=readme-ov-file#run-on-github-codespaces): GitHub Codespaces gets you up and coding faster with fully configured, secure cloud development environments native to GitHub.
-- [Run locally on VS Code](https://github.com/olbycom/nekt-dev-container?tab=readme-ov-file#run-locally-on-vs-code): Use Dev Containers to create an isolated enviroment with all the dependencies required to run PySpark transformations, no additional setup required.
+- [Run locally using Dev Container](https://github.com/olbycom/nekt-dev-container?tab=readme-ov-file#run-locally-using-dev-container): Use Dev Containers to create an isolated enviroment with all the dependencies required to run PySpark transformations, no additional setup required.

 ## Run on GitHub Codespaces